SaimAhmad-h/NLP-ReviewEngine/README.md

 An end-to-end NLP pipeline that analyzes customer reviews from an e-commerce platform.
 The system handles mixed English and Roman Urdu text, performs sentiment analysis, classifies customer intent, and discovers hidden topics using classical NLP and machine learning techniques.

-> **Note:** If the real dataset (`Womens Clothing E-Commerce Reviews.csv`) is not found, the notebook automatically generates a synthetic dataset of 240 samples (40 unique reviews × 6 duplicates) for demonstration purposes.
-All reported metrics below are from this synthetic dataset.
+> **Note:** If the real dataset (`Womens Clothing E-Commerce Reviews.csv`) is not found, the notebook automatically generates a synthetic dataset of 55 unique reviews.
+The dataset is split into train/test **before** duplication to prevent data leakage.

 ---